Shadow of the Hawk

-Shadow of the Hawk is a 1976 American-Canadian horror film directed by George McCowan and written by Norman Thaddeus Vane and Herbert Wright.
+Shadow of the Hawk is a 1976 horror film directed by George McCowan and written by Norman Thaddeus Vane and Herbert Wright.
 The film stars Jan-Michael Vincent, Marilyn Hassett, Chief Dan George, Pia Shandel, Marianne Jones and Jacques Hubert.

+An international co-production of the United States and Canada, Shadow of the Hawk was shot on location in British Columbia, with West Vancouver and the Lynn Canyon Suspension Bridge used as backdrops throughout.
 The film was released on July 14, 1976, by Columbia Pictures.
-The film was shot on location in British Columbia Canada using West Vancouver, Vancouver and the Lynn Canyon Suspension Bridge as backdrops throughout.

 Plot

-An old Native American Shaman trains his skeptical grandson to take over for him as the new tribal “Medicine Man” of his small village.
-Along the way, they battle the Shaman’s enemies, and their black magic.
+An old Native American Shaman Hawk trains his skeptical grandson Mike to take over for him as the new tribal “Medicine Man” of his small village.
+Along the way, they battle Hawk's enemies and their black magic.